zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-google.md

 Ornaments, Forehead, Gems, Wolverine, White Clothing, Telescope Layman's attire.
 Who are the priest's robes?
 Chivara Bharana, Pothara Bharana, Senasana bharana, the desire to wear, to adorn, the outer fillets of this filthy body, Greed and agility are the jewels of this priest.
-“Malice, deceit, laughter Removes sport, sexuality, adornment "means reluctance, deceit, laughter, The sport of sex is also about adornment, entourage, and goods, It also removes the presence of pimples.
+"Malice, deceit, laughter Removes sport, sexuality, adornment "means reluctance, deceit, laughter, The sport of sex is also about adornment, entourage, and goods, It also removes the presence of pimples.
 Discards.
 Which leads to infertility.